ajour/ajour/TRANSLATE.md

-# Adding a translation
+# Adding a new target language
-In order to add a translation, there are several steps to take, which are described in this document.
+In order to add a new target language for translation, there are several steps to take, which are described in this document.

 ## Pre-requisites
 The following tools are necessary to add a new translation and parse the codebase for strings to translate.